alphagov/govuk-rfcs/rfc-126-custom-configuration-for-dependabot.md

 Most of our applications use the same internal and framework libraries, so we'll want a single global configuration across all our apps.
 At the same time, there might be some libraries used by particular apps which fit within one of the three categories.

 Maintaining this file across each of our apps has the potential for it to become out of date with our global configuration.
 To solve this problem, this RFC proposes that we add functionality to [govuk-saas-config] which ensures the configuration file in each repo is up to date with a single global configuration file.
 Keeping up to date means ensuring that the individual repo configuration file contains at least the global configuration options plus any extra custom configuration for the app itself.
+This should allow some apps to include framework libraries that are used by specific apps (for example `sinatra`) but not used wider across all our apps.

 Due to the fact that the configuration file is stored in the Git repo, [govuk-saas-config] will need to raise a PR to keep the configuration in sync rather than writing to the repo directly.
 This is similar to a script we have for [upgrading Ruby].